Ensuring Medical AI Safety: Interpretability-Driven Detection and Mitigation of Spurious Model Behavior and Associated Data: Bias Mitigation Methods

-After detecting model biases and identifying biased samples, we aim to unlearn undesired behaviors through bias mitigation.
+After detecting and annotating biases, our goal is to unlearn undesired behaviors.
+Therefore, we briefly review existing bias mitigation approaches in this section (see Appendix~\ref{app:bias_mitigation} for a more detailed overview).
 A first line of approaches modifies the training data, \eg, by removing or manipulating biased samples, followed by retraining the model~\citep{wu2023discover,weng2025fast}.
 While effectively mitigating biases, this method requires access to the full training set, can be costly, and may ignore valuable information, leading to practical limitations.
 In an iterative model development life cycle like Reveal2Revise, with continuous model validation and bias mitigation, full re-training is often infeasible.
-Thus, we focus on efficient bias mitigation approaches, that either finetune the (biased) model with a custom bias mitigation loss function or modify the model post-hoc without additional training.
+Thus, we focus on efficient bias mitigation approaches, that either finetune the (biased) model with a custom loss function or modify the model post-hoc without additional training.
 As such, \gls{rrr}~\citep{ross2017right} penalizes the alignment between the input gradient, \ie, the gradient of the prediction \wrt the input features, and ground truth masks localizing the artifact.
-Note, that this approach requires pixel-wise annotations for bias localization, which can be costly.
-However, (semi-)automated data annotation techniques outlined in Secs.~\ref{sec:data_annotation} and~\ref{sec:localization} can reduce the manual effort.